More Info on Aerospace

 The ARINC 600-compliant IFE-server is used for media streaming within commercial aircrafts and comes with two hot-pluggable hard drive shuttles.

 The G101 standard managed switch card is used in an in-flight entertainment server connected in a network ring topology for increased reliability.

 The mission-critical control computer of the cargo load system, called loadmaster workstation, is built with double Eurocard boards.

-Cockpit Display Computer
+Flight Display Computer